Su13n/nhentai_archivist/readme.md

 - `WEBP_QUALITY` (Optional, default: `75`)

 	Specifies the quality level for WebP compression (range: `0` to `100`).
 "Lossless" i.e., a value of 100 might not be of any benefit due to nhentai already hosting heavily compressed files.
-Compressing them back into lossless format will more often than not increase file size.
+Converting them back into a lossless format will more often than not increase file size.
 The script automatically keeps the smaller image, so if your priority is quality > space, then go for lossless.
-If you need more space, I recommend keeping at at the default value or lower.
-Do some test runs first.
+If you need more space, I recommend keeping it at the default value or lower.
+Do some test runs first to find what quality level suits you best.

 ## Usage